riya-eng01/Java-DSA/README.md

 # Java-DSA
-Data Structures and Algorithms using Java.
+All basic concepts of Java Programming Language and Data Structures & Algorithms using Java.
 This repo includes all DSA Questions.